vndee/visee/README.md

     ./dev.sh down

 You can use `docker-compose` command alternatively.
+Especially when a service is running, its code were mount directly from host machine to docker container.
+So just edit your code and restart container.

 <p align="center">
   <img src="https://raw.githubusercontent.com/vndee/visee/master/imgs/visee.png?token=AGXWHAGPQ5HJLX5WGY5ZC326QTSKE">